-Banking can be complicated.
-There are thousands of banks, and once you select a one, disclosures and fine print can confuse even the most experienced consumer.
-And then there’s the rates and fees of the various accounts, which come in more permutations than Starbucks lattes.
+Banking is complicated.
+There are thousands of banks, and once you select one, disclosures and fine print can confuse even the most experienced consumer.
+And then there’s the rates and fees — which come in more permutations than Starbucks lattes.

-That’s why we compiled these tips to help you save money, earn more money and save you time.
+That’s why we compiled these tips and tricks to help you bank smarter — so you can earn more money and save time.

 1. Re-evaluate your bank

 The average U.S. adult has had the same primary checking account for around 16 years, according to a 2017 survey conducted for Bankrate and Money.
 A lot has changed over that time – from new players in the industry to technological advances.

 Yet, the J.D.
 Power 2019 U.S. Retail Banking Satisfaction Study recently found that only 4 percent of customers switched banks in the past year.